muhammadsohaib56/DietBot-Gemini/README.md

-# Chatbot-DeepSeek-API
+# Chatbot-Gemini-API
-Building a chatbot for FYP HealthGenix using DeepSeek's API key for question and answering
+Building a chatbot for FYP HealthGenix using Geminis's API key for question and answering